canonical/juju-dashboard/actions/src/update-changelog/README.md

 the content from the merged PR.

 > [!note]
-> Do not edit anything in `.github/actions/update-changelog`, as it is generated and my be
+> Do not edit anything in `.github/actions/update-changelog`, as it is generated and may be
 > overwritten at any time.
 Instad update `actions/src/update-changelog`, and run `yarn build` in
 > the `actions` directory.